SuboptimalEng/ray-tracing/README.md

-# 🌄 Raytracer in JavaScript
+# 📚 Ray Tracing in JavaScript

 This repo contains the code for my raytracer built in JavaScript.
 I made it using Pete Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book as a reference.